Baraka Team ransomware removal instructions

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing trojans and malware infections can be installed together with a ransomware infection.|

-Suspicious and/or irrelevant emails should not be opened, especially ones received from suspect/unknown senders (addresses).
-Any attachments (or links) present in dubious mail can cause high-risk infections, upon being opened.
-It is recommended to always use official and verified download sources.
-It is just as important to activate and update programs with tools/functions provided by legitimate developers, as opposed to with illegal activation tools ("cracks") and/or third party updaters.
-To ensure device and user safety, it is paramount to have a reputable anti-virus/anti-spyware installed.
-Furthermore, this software should be kept up-to-date, used to perform regular system scans and removal of detected threats/issues.
-If your computer is already infected with Baraka Team, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Suspicious or irrelevant emails should not be opened, especially those received from suspect/unknown senders (addresses).
+Any attachments or links present in dubious mail can cause high-risk infections when opened.
+Use official and verified download sources.
+It is also important to activate and update programs with tools/functions provided by legitimate developers, as opposed to illegal activation tools ("cracks") or third party updaters.
+To ensure device and user safety, have reputable anti-virus/anti-spyware installed.
+This software should be kept up to date and used to perform regular system scans and removal of detected threats/issues.
+If your computer is already infected with Baraka Team, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Baraka Team ransomware's text file ("ReadmeCrypto.txt"):
+Text presented in Baraka Team ransomware text file ("ReadmeCrypto.txt"):

 your files are encrypted to recover them back contact us on firstname.lastname@example.org

 Your userid is: Tnlx3O6 we will need it to help you recovering your files.

 Manual threat removal might be a lengthy and complicated process that requires advanced computer skills.
 Malwarebytes is a professional automatic malware removal tool that is recommended to get rid of malware.
 Download it by clicking the button below: